Apple

 An apple is the round, edible fruit of an apple tree (Malus spp.).
 Fruit trees of the orchard or domestic apple (Malus domestica), the most widely grown in the genus, are cultivated worldwide.
 The tree originated in Central Asia, where its wild ancestor, Malus sieversii, is still found.
-Apples have been grown for thousands of years in Eurasia before they were introduced to North America by European colonists.
+Apples have been grown for thousands of years in Eurasia before they were introduced to the American continent by European colonists.
 Apples have cultural significance in many mythologies (including Norse and Greek) and religions (such as Christianity in Europe).

 Apples grown from seeds tend to be very different from those of their parents, and the resultant fruit frequently lacks desired characteristics.
 For commercial purposes, including botanical evaluation, apple cultivars are propagated by clonal grafting onto rootstocks.
 Apple trees grown without rootstocks tend to be larger and much slower to fruit after planting.
 Rootstocks are used to control the speed of growth and the size of the resulting tree, allowing for easier harvesting.

 There are more than 7,500 cultivars of apples.
 Different cultivars are bred for various tastes and uses, including cooking, eating raw, and cider or apple juice production.
 Trees and fruit are prone to fungal, bacterial, and pest problems, which can be controlled by a number of organic and non-organic means.
 In 2010, the fruit's genome was sequenced as part of research on disease control and selective breeding in apple production.

 Etymology

 The word apple is derived from Old English æppel, meaning "fruit", not specifically the apple.
 That in turn is descended from the Proto-Germanic noun *aplaz, descended in turn from Proto-Indo-European *h₂ébōl.
-As late as the 17th century, the word also functioned as a generic term for all fruit, including nuts.
-This can be compared to the 14th-century Middle English expression appel of paradis, meaning a banana.
+As late as the 17th century, the word also functioned as a generic term for all fruit including nuts; one example is the pineapple, the swollen accessory fruit outside of the cashew nut known as the "cashew apple", another is a 14th-century Middle English expression appel of paradis, meaning a banana.